dorfingerjonas/movie-theater-template/README.md

 > exam exercise by Jonas Dorfinger

 [TOC]

-## Introdcution
+## Introduction

 You are going to implement a simple movie-theater program management tool.

-This is an advanced exercise, it includes all learned topics (except writing unit tests), if you complete this project, you are very well prepared for you exam!
+This is an advanced exercise, it includes all learned topics (except writing unit tests), if you complete this project, you are very well-prepared for your exam!
 If not, don't worry, you are still able to pass the exam.

 ## What you'll have to use